reconhub/earlyR/README.md

 current day.

-Based on this figure and on the estimated *R*, it seems likely that new cases will be seen in the near future.
-How many?
+Based on this figure and on the estimated *R*, we can wonder if new cases will be seen in the near future.
+How likely is this?
 We can use the package [*projections*](https://github.com/reconhub/projections) to have an idea.
 The function `project` can be used to simulate a large number of future epicurves which are in line with the current data, serial interval and *R*.
 Rather than